Changfu Temple

-Changfu Temple (三峽長福巖 (Sam-kiap Tióng-hok-giâm, Sānxiá Chángfú Yán)) is a Taoist temple along Sanxia Old Street in Sanxia District, New Taipei, Taiwan.
+Changfu Temple (三峽長福巖 (Sam-kiap Tióng-hok-giâm, Sānxiá Chángfú Yán)) is a Taoist temple near Sanxia Old Street in Sanxia District, New Taipei, Taiwan.
 Master Qingshui, known locally as Zushi-Gong (袓師公 (Chó͘-su-kong)), is the principal deity worshiped at Changfu Temple.

 History

 Changfu Temple was first built during the Qing dynasty in 1767 by Hokkien immigrants from Anxi County, Quanzhou Municipality, Fujian Province, in China.
 It had been reconstructed three times, with the most recent reconstruction, started in 1947, was led by Li Mei-shu and was regarded to be his masterpiece.

 Festivals

 Every sixth day of the first month of the Chinese lunar calendar on Zushi-Gong's birthday, Changfu Temple holds a sacred pig (神豬; Sîn-ti) contest.
 Farmers would compete by raising the largest pig, which during the competition day, the pig is decorated with ornaments.
 The largest pig will then be sacrificed to the mountain deities, then the meat will be distributed among the devotees.
 In the past few years, this tradition has been met with objection by animal rights activists.
 While the majority of temples that practice this rite have started using symbolic pigs, Changfu Temple in Sanxia still continues the tradition of using an actual pig.